 Michigan Center for IPE Awards for Innovation and Excellence

-Student Award for IPE Innovation and Excellence: $500 awarded to an individual and/or team of students based on their involvement in the development of innovative curriculum, organizational change, IPE practice opportunities, and/or scholarship in the realm of interprofessional education.
+- Student Award for IPE Innovation and Excellence: Awarded to an individual and/or team of students based on their development of innovative curriculum, organizational change, IPE practice opportunities, and/or scholarship in the realm of interprofessional education.

-Faculty Award for IPE Innovation and Excellence: $1,000 awarded to an individual and/or team of faculty based on their development of innovative curriculum, organizational change, IPE practice opportunities, and/or scholarship in the realm of interprofessional education.
+- Faculty/Staff Award for IPE Innovation and Excellence: Awarded to an individual and/or team based on their development of innovative curriculum, organizational change, IPE or team-based collaborative practice opportunities, and/or scholarship in the realm of interprofessional education.

-These awards honor students and faculty who have demonstrated excellence in teaching, scholarship, and/or leadership with regard to implementing and/or developing innovative, effective, and sustainable interprofessional education (IPE) or interprofessional practice (IPP) across the University of Michigan health science schools.
+These awards honor students, faculty and staff who have demonstrated excellence in teaching, scholarship, and/or leadership with regard to implementing and/or developing innovative, effective, and sustainable interprofessional education (IPE) or interprofessional practice (IPP) across the University of Michigan health science schools.

-All faculty, staff, and students in University of Michigan health science schools and colleges (Ann Arbor, Dearborn, and Flint campuses) are eligible to nominate colleagues and collaborators for this award.
+All faculty, students, and staff in University of Michigan health science schools and colleges (Ann Arbor, Dearborn, and Flint campuses) are eligible for nomination by colleagues and collaborators.
 Self-nominations will also be accepted.
-(You can peruse a preview PDF before using the actual form to submit nominations.)

 Criteria for Nomination: